Customize platform features

 Customizations comprise of a list of directions to the features in 42Crunch Platform, such as API Security Audit and API Conformance Scan, on how they should behave: what to test or not, what is expected behavior in your particular circumstances, or how to consider the results.
 Customizations are defined as rules on the platform level, and you can create as many different rules as you need.

 Tags are the mechanism for applying the customizations to your APIs.
 When you define your customizations, you also define the tags that go with those customizations.
 Then, to apply those customizations to your APIs, you tag each API with the tag for the customization you want.
-You can only apply one audit and one scan rule to an API.
-This makes it easier to understand the results from the audit or scan and and prevents unpredictable combinations of directives for the same feature.
+Each category:tag

 Default rules are applied by default to all APIs in your organization.
-If APIs are tagged to apply other customization rules as well, the rule applied with the tag takes precedence over default rule: for example, if you tag your API to apply an audit rule, then the default audit rule is completely ignored.
+If APIs are tagged to apply other customization rules as well, the directives from the rule applied with the tag takes precedence over default rule.
+You can see all customization rules that apply to a particular API on the API summary tab.

 Create a new audit rule